 Intraductal papillary mucinous neoplasms or tumours (IPMNs or IMPTs) are cystic tumours of the pancreas.

-These tumours are most frequently identified in older patients (50-60 years of age) 6.
-Main duct type (see below) appears to present a decade or so earlier on average than bran...
+These tumours are most frequently identified in older patients (50-60 years of age) 6, and thus are sometimes colloquially referred to as the "grandfather lesion".
+Main duct ty...

 Intradural extramedullary metastases are rare and only account for approximately 5% of spinal metastases.